keptn/lifecycle-toolkit/docs/content/en/docs/getting-started.md

   path_base_for_github_subdir: "/content/en/docs-dev"
 ---

-The Keptn Lifecycle Toolkit makes your deployments observable, brings application-awareness to your Kubernetes cluster and helps you reliably delivering your application with:
+The Keptn Lifecycle Toolkit makes your deployments observable, brings application-awareness to your Kubernetes cluster and helps you reliably deliver your application with:

 * Pre-Deployment Tasks: e.g. checking for dependant services, checking if the cluster is ready for the deployment, etc.
-* Pre-Deployment Evaluations: e.g. evaluate metrics before your application gets deployed (e.g. layout of the cluster
+* Pre-Deployment Evaluations: e.g. evaluate metrics before your application gets deployed (e.g. layout of the cluster)
 * Post-Deployment Tasks: e.g. trigger a test, trigger a deployment to another cluster, etc.
 * Post-Deployment Evaluations: e.g. evaluate the deployment, evaluate the test results, etc.